goblinhack/c-plus-plus-examples/std_map_with_custom_key/README.md

     thebank[account2] = balance2;
 ```
 And finally, emplace can be used which avoids the copy for large objects:
-Alternatively you can insert via []
 ```C++
     AccountNumber account3(103);
     Account       balance3(30000);
     thebank.emplace(std::make_pair(account3, balance3));
 ```
-To check if an account exists, use find.
+To check if an account exists, use find().
 The return value is an iterator,
-so to check for fail just compare to the end() iterator:
+so to check for failure just compare to the end() iterator:
 ```C++
     if (thebank.find(account1) == thebank.end()) {
         DOC("No");